 You cannot leave money or property to your dog or any other pet.
 You can, however, establish a trust for them and fund it.
 It requires that you find someone who agrees to provide the care you want for your furry companion.
 Shelters are filled with pets whose owners died leaving them with no place pre-arranged to live.

 While we’re at it, if you have minor children in your care, you need a Will to establish their custody.
 And someone trustworthy to look after your estate for them, should both parents die.

 7. You may not get the kind of funeral you want.

 So you wanted a happy party where friends gather and share funny stories about you?
 No somber memorials for you, right?
-Well in that case, it’s best to clearly state what you want in both a Will and a separate letter that can easily be found upon your death.
+Well in that case, it’s best to clearly state what you want in both a will and a separate letter (of wishes) that can easily be found upon your death.